augcog/ROAR_Jetson/README.md

-# ROARVR
+# ROAR_Jetson

 ## Intro
-This is the code for ROAR platform.
-It features low-latency jitter-free VR support which provides you with immersive driving experience.
-In addition, it is extensible with respect to control side.
+This is the code for ROAR platform that run on a Jetson Nano.
+It is extensible with respect to control side.
 By default, it is controlled by analog controller with help of Arduino, where Arduino receives signal from analog controller and control the car, which we call **Analog-Control** mode.
 When there is no analog controller on, the system switches to **Jetson-Control** mode, where Arduino receives signal from Jetson.
 In this case, you are allowed to implement your novel physical (e.g. joysticks) or algorithmic (e.g. autonomous pilot) controller and easily plug it in our system.
+While running, it keeps sending out video and control signals which could be received by other divices for display.
+We created a [ROAR_VR](https://github.com/augcog/ROAR_VR) platform which provides you immersive driving experience.

 ## Setup